4 Plumbing Repairs Every Homeowner Should Know

 Deal With Low Water Pressure

-You should start by checking the water pressure at a few faucets.
-If only one of them seems to have this issue, then it could be due to mineral deposits, in which case all you have to do is to remove the screen, clean it, and then place it back on.
-If this issue only happens in the shower, you can take the showerhead, leave it in white vinegar overnight, rinse it and place it back on.
+It would help to start by checking the water pressure at a few faucets.
+If only one of them seems to have this issue, it could be due to mineral deposits.
+In that case, all you have to do is remove the screen, clean it, and then put it back on.
+If this issue only happens in the shower, you can take the showerhead, leave it in white vinegar overnight, rinse it, and put it back on.

 Re-Caulking a Vanity Sink